Play by: Anne Washburn

 Mr Burns Mask

-For the mask I used a pre existing mask pulled from starage for the base, which I painted and added other found objects to such as: welding googles, washers, hair clips for teeth, and piping.
+I used a pre-existing mask pulled from storage for the base, which I painted and added other found objects to such as: welding googles, washers, hair clips for teeth, and piping.

-My favorite details on the mask are some toxic waste coming out of the nose and side of the tubes.
+My favourite detail on the mask is the toxic waste coming out of the nose and side of the tubes.
 As well as the three welts on the forehead which are oozing green.

 Mr Burns Gloves

-our designer wanted Mr Burns hands to look like peey flacky simpsons skin with veins showing and sysarnges full of toxic waste for fingers.
+Our designer wanted Mr Burns hands to look like peeling flaking Simpsons skin with visible veins and syringes full of toxic waste for fingers.

-I covered long black gloves with layers of rubber latex, cotton batting, cotton balls, and cords to create the skin texture.
+I covered long black gloves with layers of rubber latex, cotton batting, cotton balls, and cord to create the skin texture.
 Which I later painted.

-The most diffcult part of this build was attaching the syrenges to the fingers.
-There was an action in the show in which even bigger gloves worn on to of these ones are dramatically pulled off - and during rehearsals the syringes would often fall off.
-The action of the show also had Mr Burns preforming a sword fight while wearing these gloves, so I had to make sure that the gloves allowed enough dexterity, and the syringes would stay securely on.
-I went though many different attachment methods in the process until I finally found a combination of things that worked.
+The most difficult part of this build was attaching the syringes to the fingers.
+In the show, gloves worn on top of these are dramatically pulled off - and during rehearsals the syringes would often get pulled off with the outer gloves.
+Mr Burns also had a sword fight while wearing these gloves, so I had to make sure to allow for enough dexterity.
+I went though many different attachment methods in the process until I finally found a combination of techniques involving barge and cheesecloth that worked.

 Diet Coke

-I used a coke can to create a duff beer style coke that was used my Mr Burns in the show.
+I used a coke can to create a "duff beer" style coke that was used by Mr Burns in the show.

-I first created a design digaly of what i wanted it to look like, and then to keep in the style of the show i created the lable using various items found in the shop.
+I created a design digitally of what I wanted it to look like, but to keep in the style of the show I created the label using various items found in the shop.

-After watching a run of the show in rehursals I noticed trhat the can kept falling over.
-To fix this I filled the can up with plaster so it would weigh closer to a full can.
+After watching a run of the show in rehearsals I noticed that the can kept falling over.
+To fix this I filled the can up with plaster so it would weigh closer to a full can and not look light on stage.

-To show the time passing in the show I created two signs in the style of the simpsons opening titles.
-One of these signs was attached to a suitcase and carried across the stage while the other one was attached to the back of of a large door and reveiled at the top of act 3.
+To show the time passing in the show I created two signs in the style of the Simpsons opening titles.
+One of these signs was attached to a suitcase and carried across the stage while the other one was attached to the back of of a large door and revealed at the top of act 3.

 Curtains